Yivi (formerly known as IRMA)

 # Yivi app

 The Yivi app is created and maintained by SIDN, the non-profit organisation behind the .nl domain.
-Yivi can be downloaded from the Apple store, Play store or F-Droid via the Download Yivi page (opens new window).
+To download the app from the Apple store, Play store or F-Droid, visit the Download Yivi page (opens new window).

 # Other resources